-The credit profile of the City of Zagreb (Ba2 positive) reflects its consistently prudent budgetary management, low direct debt levels, strategic importance as the most developed and populated city in the country as well as a moderate likelihood that the Government of Croatia (Ba2 positive) would provide support if the city were to face acute liquidity stress.
+The credit profile of the City of Zagreb (Ba2 positive) reflects its consistently prudent budgetary management, low direct debt levels, strategic importance as the most developed city in the country, as well as a moderate likelihood that the Government of Croatia (Ba2 positive) would provide support if the city were to face acute liquidity stress.
 The rating also takes into account the city's healthy capital spending, thus limiting debt accumulation.

-Conversely, the rating incorporates the potential pressure stemming from the city's public services provider, Zagrebacki Holding D.O.O.
-(Ba2 positive), which continues to serve as an operational arm of the city.
-Limited revenue control and predictability under the institutional framework, which exhibits frequent changes, is another constraining factor for the rating.
+Conversely, the rating incorporates the potential pressure stemming from the city's transportation company, Zagrebacki Elektricni Tramvaj (ZET), and the public services provider, Zagrebacki Holding D.O.O.
+(Zagrebacki Holding, Ba2 positive).